csik/4240_Syllabus/index.md

 - Recognize and comment on issues in values and design in everyday life
 - Construct a compelling argument that builds on documented evidence and the arguments of others

+## 5240

+Graduate students taking this course are registered in 5240, which covers everything in 4240 but adds a parallel layer to the course of 1) understanding the organizational aspect of design for social impact: who is making the design and why?
+What are the relationships between various entity models (e.g. individual, corporate, non-profit, F/LOSS) and the sorts of designs and impacts they can foster?
+2) extra assignments to codify and convey that understanding.
+For more details check the [5240 tab above]({{ site.url }}{{ site.baseurl }}/5240.html).

-### For further information
+## For further information

-You can explore the rest of the syllabus through the navbar on the left of this page by clicking on the other syllabus topics.
+You can explore the rest of the syllabus through the navbar at the top of this page by clicking on the other syllabus topics.
 If you have questions, please contact instructor Prof. Csikszentmihalyi, at [cpc83 at cornell.edu](mailto:cpc83@cornell.edu).

 You can download the full syllabus with all information in a [print-friendly format]({{ site.url }}{{ site.baseurl }}/print).